Gather supporting documents

 - A one page letter of recommendation from an Aboriginal Elder/Community member.
 This letter should include how long the referee has known the applicant, what community involvement the applicant has, the applicant’s skills that suit them to university study, and why the referee is recommending the applicant for entry to Law.

-- Confirmation of Aboriginal and/or Torres Strait Islander status as outlined in the Aboriginal and/or Torres Strait Islander - Establishing Status within the University Policy.
+- Confirmation of Aboriginal and/or Torres Strait Islander status as outlined in the Aboriginal and/or Torres Strait Islander – Establishing Status within the University Policy and above.

 This is required for Open Foundation and Newstep students only.
 Yapug students have already provided Confirmation as a requirement of their admission to the Yapug program.